 For example, a bulging belly is more of a health than aesthetic problem

 We’ve probably heard about those who undergo jaw surgery to reduce issues from strong under and overbites, and some who require rhinoplasty to fix breathing problems.
-However, not much is known about gynecomastia, also known as the medical condition of having male breasts.
+However, not much is known about gynecomastia, a male breast disorder.

 In the US, male breast reduction surgeries made up around 27,456 in 2015, which represented a 35% growth since the year 2000.
 In Singapore itself, the numbers are definitely smaller, but there is no doubt that there are men seeking a solution for their problem.